Anecdotally, most dog owners have seen their prized pooch mirror human behavior and show jealousy.

 Can Dogs Experience Jealousy?

 Do dogs get jealous?
 According to an official study on animal behavior that focused specifically on jealousy in dogs, they do display envy.
 This jealousy in dogs sample focused on an owner’s attention being captured by another dog, but scientists believe dogs are capable of jealousy in relation to any type of social creature.
 Like humans, dogs have physical and emotional needs.
 They get jealous if they feel they are not getting enough attention because of a new family member or a new pup.
+This can also be made worse if your puppy is untrained!

 So, if your adorable doggy appears to be put out whenever your new partner, baby or pup is around, chances are it’s not in your head!
 There are specific signs to watch out for, and don’t worry, it’s possible to teach everyone to get along just fine.
 From reinforcing behaviors, to positive reinforcement, to the need for more attention – let’s look at 8 signs of a jealous dog in canines.